T

 beach

-Sydney's most famous beach, known for its golden sands, surf breaks, and vibrant atmosphere.
-Perfect for a morning stroll or a dip in the ocean.
+One of Australia's most famous beaches, known for its golden sands, surf breaks, and vibrant atmosphere.
+Perfect for a morning stroll, a swim, or just soaking up the sun.

 2. Midday